ErezSo/cash-machine/README.md

 The cash machine service returns the requested withdraw value as an array of the least amount of notes.

-The GET endpoint `/withdraw/:drawValue` expect to recieve a query parameter of the requested value as a number to withdraw from the account.
+The GET endpoint `/withdraw/:drawValue` expects to recieve a query parameter of the requested value as a number to withdraw from the account.